-What will your lender look for in a cosigner?
+- What your lender looks for in a cosigner

-The process of adding a cosigner to a loan is similar to applying for a loan, with a couple added steps.
-Here’s the process to follow when you’re refinancing student loans with a cosigner.
+The process of adding a cosigner to a loan is similar to applying for a loan, with a few added steps.
+Here’s the process to follow when you’re refinancing student loans with a cosigner: